This document shows how to create an admin workstation that you can use to create GKE on-prem clusters.

 adminworkstation: proxyUrl: "http://aw-proxy.example"

 String.
-The hostname or IP address of the Network Time Protocol server that your admin workstation should use.
+The hostname or IP address of the Network Time Protocol server that your admin workstation is to use.
 For example:

 If you leave this empty, GKE on-prem uses